 - My Hero Academia This trope pops up a couple of times with Iida Tenya.
-Though he's not a bad person, while he tries to be an upright person, particularly after he's made into Class Rep, there have been several incidents where Iida puts himself and his own goals above others:
+Though he tries to be an upright and moral person, particularly after he's made into Class Rep, there have been several incidents where Iida puts himself and his own goals above others:

-- When Uraraka was stuck under a robot during the Entrance Exam, Iida noticed that she'd gotten her leg trapped but chose to continue fighting robots anyway and leaving her behind, whereas Midoriya immediately tried to help her even though he was way behind everybody else and hadn't earned any points for destroying the enemy robots.
+- When Uraraka was stuck under a robot during the Entrance Exam, Iida noticed that she'd gotten trapped but chose to continue fighting robots anyway and leaving her behind because he needed more points to win a place in UA, whereas Midoriya immediately tried to help her even though he was way behind everybody else and hadn't earned any points for destroying the enemy robots.
+(He was unaware at the time that he could earn rescue points for saving Uraraka).
 Later, Iida commends Midoriya for this and berates himself for his selfishness.

-- During the Stain Arc, Stain nearly kills Iida's older brother Tensei, crippling him and forcing him to retire as a Pro.
+- During the Stain Arc, Hero-Killer Stain nearly kills Iida's older brother Tensei, crippling him and forcing him to retire as a Pro and leaves the identity of Ingenium to his brother.
 Iida is so enraged that he goes after Stain by himself, and during their confrontation, he totally ignores the wounded hero that Stain was about to kill.
 Stain, of all people, calls him out on this.

 - Buffy the Vampire Slayer: During the Season 9 comics, Willow becomes obsessed with finding a way to restore magic to Earth, convinced that the world is dying without magic and needs it to survive.
 Over the course of the Willow: Wonderland miniseries, she eventually realizes and confesses that she actually just wanted magic back so she could feel powerful again.